Finchley Children's Music Group

 Finchley Children's Music Group (FCMG) is a UK youth choir based in North London for children aged 4 to 18.

 Finchley Children's Music Group (FCMG) was founded in 1958 after a group of singers and instrumentalists came together to give the first amateur performance of Benjamin Britten’s Noye's Fludde.
 Some members participated in the London Boy Singers choir organized by Britten.
-Today, FCMG is a highly versatile group of mixed-voice choirs producing a natural, vibrant vocal quality together with a high level of musicianship and professionalism.

-One of FCMG’s most important aims is to encourage young people to take up and to enjoy singing in a choir and to promote appreciation of choral music to as wide a public audience as possible.
 To this end, FCMG holds weekly rehearsals for all its choirs and creates opportunities for public performance of choral music.
 FCMG is regularly invited to perform in professional concerts with major orchestras such as LSO, LPO and the BBC Symphony Orchestra and with other children and adult choirs.
 The main performing choir of upper voices and the SATB Chamber Choir sing regularly in major London venues, a recent appearance being at the BBC Proms in September 2008 when the Senior Choir performed La damnation de Faust with the Boston Symphony Orchestra and the Tanglewood Festival Chorus under James Levine.
 FCMG makes regular appearances at the BBC Proms and has performed at the premier of two works commissioned by the BBC: Sir Peter Maxwell Davies’ A Little Light Birthday Music for the Queen’s 80th Birthday in 2006 and Alex Roth’s Earth and Sky in 2000.
 The choir performed in Britten’s War Requiem in the 2004 series and Beethoven’s 9th Symphony in 2005.

 FCMG offers training and performance opportunities for singers aged between 4 and 18.
 At present there are over 150 members.
 The Beginner and Intermediate Choirs are open to all, whilst admission to the Senior and Chamber Choirs is by audition.
 FCMG has no core funding: running costs are met entirely from members’ subscriptions.
 The children are drawn from a wide variety of social, cultural and economic backgrounds and financial support is available for those of necessitous financial circumstances so that as many children as possible may benefit from being part of the Group.
 This support derives from local authority grants or from our own bursary fund which is sourced mainly by voluntary donations from parents.